centraltechhub/tutorials/Cloud/Operators.md

 **Initialize Minikube**

-1. Create a new minikube instance with 4GB memry and 3 CPUs.
+1. Create a new minikube instance with 4GB memory and 3 CPUs.

 `minikube start --memory 4096 cpus 3`